chainbound/fiber-ts/README.md

 ```

 ### Sending Transactions
-`fiber-ts` has 2 endpoints for sending transactions:
+`fiber-ts` has 3 endpoints for sending transactions:
 * `client.sendTransaction` for just sending a normal transaction.
+* `client.sendRawTransaction` for sending a raw transaction (signed with ethers or web3.js).
 * `client.backrunTransaction` for backrunning a transaction.

 For constructing transactions, I recommend using `TransactionFactory`.
 This will automatically